tjr226/Sprint-Challenge-Redux-Smurfs/README.md

 If your delete worked, you'll get a an array back with all of the smurfs but with your requested smurf removed.

-- [ ] You don't need any input beyond the url parameter of the smurf, so if we send up a delete request to `/smurfs/123` then you'll remove the smurf by that id.
+- [ x ] You don't need any input beyond the url parameter of the smurf, so if we send up a delete request to `/smurfs/123` then you'll remove the smurf by that id.

 Example: